-- 1) The procedure for the procurement of goods or services through written or verbal quotations or formal written price quotations is as follows: - when using the list of accredited prospective providers the Accounting Officer must promote on-going competition amongst providers by inviting providers to submit quotations on a rotation basis; - b) all goods and services in excess of R30 000 that are to be procured by means of formal written price quotations must, in addition to the requirements of Section 17, be advertised for at least seven days on the website and an official notice board of the municipality; - c) re-imbursements to personnel are subject to emergency situations only, and have to be authorized by the relevant Director as well as the Chief Financial Officer; - d) offers received must be evaluated on a comparative basis taking into account unconditional discounts; - e) the Accounting Officer or Chief Financial Officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation: - offers below R30 000 must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - g) acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest points; and - h) requirements for proper record keeping such as: - (i) filing of documents for audit purposes; - (ii) ensure the correctness of documents; - (iii) before awards proper checking of documents must be done. - Notwithstanding the above requirements for consideration, quotations not to specification may not be accepted. - 3) Only quotations complying with the specifications will be considered to be accepted, provided that there are sufficient funds within the appropriate budget. - 4) Where no quotation complies with the specification, as determined by the Director, the SCM Manager may re-invite quotations.
+- 1) The procedure for the procurement of goods or services through written quotations or formal written price quotations is as follows: - a) when using the list of accredited prospective providers the Accounting Officer must promote on-going competition amongst providers by inviting providers to submit quotations on a rotation basis; - all goods and services in excess of R30 000 that are to be procured by means of formal written price quotations must, in addition to the requirements of Section 17, be advertised for at least seven days on the website and an official notice board of the municipality;

+c) re-imbursements to personnel are subject to emergency situations only, and have to be authorized by the relevant Director as well as the Chief Financial Officer; d) offers received must be evaluated on a comparative basis taking into account unconditional discounts;

+- e) the Accounting Officer or Chief Financial Officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation; - offers below R30 000 must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - g) acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest points; and - h) requirements for proper record keeping such as: (i)

+filing of documents for audit purposes; (ii)

+- ensure the correctness of documents; - (iii) before awards proper checking of documents must be done. - 2) Notwithstanding the above requirements for consideration, quotations not to specification may not be accepted. - 3) Only quotations complying with the specifications will be considered to be accepted, provided that there are sufficient funds within the appropriate budget. - 4) Where no quotation complies with the specification, as determined by the Head of the Department, the SCM Manager may re-invite quotations. - 5) Following are possible examples of not being in a position to obtain three written quotations or formal written price quotations: - i.
+Publication of official and legal notices as well as advertisements in the media, - ii.
+Disciplinary hearings (Appointment of a Chairperson, Initiator), as per delegations of the Municipal Manager, the appointment of any legal person(s) to institute and defend any legal processes/proceedings and claims by or against Council, in any court of law, including the initiation, dealing with or settlement of such proceedings, training events, corporate branding and artwork, courses, seminars, membership fees, doctor consultations, medical specialists, local travel agencies, accommodation, subscription, tow in services, servicing agents for specific assets, franking machine postage, library books, books, monitoring of alarms, advertisements, motivational speakers, artists, subscription fees, security services in case of emergency, or as necessary and determined by the Accounting Officer to protect municipal infrastructure and facilities.

+- iii.
+In the event of a strip and quote or adhoc repairs to plant, equipment and machinery where it is not possible to ascertain the nature or extent of the work required in order to call for quotations, authorised by the Director engineering services. - iv.
+Payment of annual license and support charges, enhancements and additional functional modules to ensure compliance with the MSCOA classification framework and to move towards a municipal ERP system, to the provider of the core financial system of the municipality.